-If the Superintendent determines the Complainant was subjected to unlawful discrimination/retaliation, s/he must identify what corrective action will be taken to stop, remedy, and prevent the recurrence of the discrimination/retaliation.
-The corrective action should be reasonable, timely, age-appropriate and effective, and tailored to the specific situation.
+If the Superintendent determines the Respondent engaged in unlawful discrimination/retaliation toward the Complainant, the Superintendent must identify what corrective action will be taken to stop, remedy, and prevent the recurrence of the discrimination/retaliation.
+The corrective action should be reasonable, timely, age-appropriate, and effective, and tailored to the specific situation.